 NAC counts up during charge to a maximum value of LMD and down during discharge and self-discharge to 0.
-NAC is reset to 0 on initialization (PROG6 = Z or low) and on the first valid charge following discharge to EDV1.
-NAC is set to PFC on initialization if PROG6 = high.
+NAC is reset to 0 on initialization (PROG $6$ = Z or low) and on reaching EDV1.
+NAC is set to PFC on initialization if PROG $6$ = high.
 To prevent overstatement of charge during periods of overcharge, NAC stops incrementing when NAC = LMD.